We have a short & sweet concept to share with you today.

-Lindsay was be able to take really beautiful food photos using easy-to-understand, nontechnical methods.
+Lindsay was able to take really beautiful food photos using easy-to-understand, nontechnical methods.
 This is exactly the kind of thing that inexperienced food photographers are looking to learn!

 Lindsay wasn’t the ultimate expert.
-She was expert enough.
+She was Expert Enough.
 Or, to use our expert enough definition from above, Lindsay knew something that other people wanted to know.

 I am 100% confident that you too have something that someone else wants to know.
 You are Expert Enough.

 My challenge to you is to believe that you’re Expert Enough and move forward with creating your own eBook to offer to your readers.
 If you need help with next steps, leave a comment below or check out the Creating an eBook courses in the FBP video library that’ll teach you how to plan, write, and design your very own eBook.